Amos47/2400/Chapter_1.md

 Furthermore, “A measurement system is considered valid if it is both accurate and precise.
 Related terms include bias (non-random or directed effects caused by a factor or factors unrelated to the independent variable) and error (random variability).

 #### Another view
-According to ISO 5725-1, Accuracy consists of Trueness (proximity of measurement results to the true value) and Precision (repeatability or reproducibility of the measurement)

-According to ISO 5725-1, the terms trueness and precision are both used to describe the accuracy of a measurement.
+According to ISO 5725-1, Accuracy consists of Trueness (proximity of measurement results to the true value) and Precision (repeatability or reproducibility of the measurement).
+Furthermore, the terms *trueness* and *precision* are both used to describe the accuracy of a measurement.
 Trueness refers to the closeness of the mean of the measurement results to the actual (true) value and precision refers to the closeness of agreement within individual results.
 Therefore, according to the ISO standard, the term "accuracy" refers to both trueness and precision.

 **Figure SMC.
 Low accuracy: poor precision, good trueness**

 ![](http://upload.wikimedia.org/wikipedia/commons/thumb/1/10/High_accuracy_Low_precision.svg/200px-High_accuracy_Low_precision.svg.png)

-Looking at the *target practice* image above, we immediately see that no one shot is exactly centre.
-This is to be expected and might even be considered a random (though intended) outcome.
+Looking at the *target practice* image above, we immediately see that no one shot is exactly dead centre.
+This is to be expected and might even be considered a random outcome.
 It's pretty hard to hit dead centre on any attempt.
-So we can't give any of them good marks for *precision* - the degree to which they hit the centre of the target.
+So we can't give any of these attempts good marks for *precision* - the degree to which they hit the centre of the target.
 But all is not lost.
 We next observe that the four attempts are, in general, at about the same distance from dead centre.
 So none is a great shot, but considered together, they seem to have some consistency.
 So while not completely accurate, they are at least *true to each other*.
-This gives them marks for trueness.
+This gives them marks for *trueness*.
 They err by the same amount in different directions.
 So, *on average*, a good set of results, though no one was accurate.
 For why this is important, see the *old joke* below.

 **Figure BFHC.
 Low accuracy: good precision, poor trueness**